step-by-step-tutorial/springboot-tutorial/profile/README.md

 ### Test Environment

-In order to activate a profile in test environment it uses `@ActiveProfiles("profile-name")` on top of test class.
+To activate a profile in test environment it uses `@ActiveProfiles("profile-name")` on top of test class and the profile must be already defined.

 ```java